vdedyukhin/firewall/README.md

 section marked `# Add various services here #` in the script.
 The respective `services` subdirectories provide template stubs for the most common services, which you can copy and paste into the script.

+Check out the section marked `# Add various services here #` in the script.
+You'll probably want to add services like DNS, web, mail, proxy, file sharing, directory services, etc. The respective `services` subdirectories provide template stubs for the most common services, which you can copy and paste into the script.

 Start the firewall: